browserengineering/book/book/scripts.md

             if self.js.dispatch_event("keydown", self.focus): return
 ```

+Now our character count code can prevent the user from submitting a
-With this change, `comment.js` can use a global variable to track
+form!
+It can use a global variable to track whether or not submission
-whether or not submission is allowed, and then when submission is
-attempted it can cancel that action.
+is allowed, and then when submission is attempted it can cancel that
+action if submission shouldn't be allowed.

 ``` {.javascript}
 allow_submit = true;